overhide/overhide/docs/delegation-subletting.md

 ## Sublet Data

-A [susbcriber](identity.html#subscriptions) can specify a portion of their storage quotas for the benefit of a subtenant: another user of the broker.
+A [susbcriber](identity.html#subscriptions) can specify a portion of their storage quotas for the benefit of a *subtenant*: another user of the broker.

 *Subletting* doesn't specify what the data is--unlike *delegation* which specifies particular *segment-keys*.  *Subletting* merely gives a storage allowance to another user.